 - English-only: No multilingual support as of March 2026

-- 7B parameter model: Reasoning capabilities are limited compared to GPT-4o or Claude.
+- 7B parameter model: Reasoning capabilities are limited compared to frontier models.
 Not suitable for complex multi-turn agent workflows

 - No managed API: Self-hosted only.
 You handle infrastructure, scaling, and reliability